 But cockfighting isn’t native here at all, it was brought along by a Western European.
 Ferdinand Magellan, the same disease-delivering explorer who named the Pacific Ocean, brought cockfighting to the Philippines.
 They really took to the concept; the roosters did not.
 Later, a great warrior on one of the islands near me got tired of Magellan’s BS and poked him with a spear.

 The Filipinos named a fish (lapu-lapu) after the great warrior.

 When boats became available, I grabbed a bumpy motorbike-sidecar ride back to the port city and placed myself on a ferry, smiling from ear to ear.
 Let’s go!
 Here.
 There.
 Anywhere.
 Just get me a ticket to out of here.
 The driver recognized me from the cockfight, and assuming I had lost as much money as he did betting against a white rooster, didn’t rip me off.

 As luck would have it, my boat was bound for Siquijor, a place I very much wanted to visit anyway.

 The Filipino people in these islands are highly religious.
 And like many people who are poor, they are also incredible superstitious.
-Siquijor Island is famous for the shamans and healers who live there.
+Siquijor Island is famous for “witch doctors” who live there.
 As well as the ghosts and hard-to-pronounce creatures (manananaggal, mambabarang, or mananambal?) you never want to meet.

 I was warned more than once by locals not to look people on the island deep into their eyes — they can hypnotize you and take your money.
 So, in a highly Catholic nation, these healers have created a little bastion of voodoo, a last stand of the wicked, on Siquijor Island.